-These Global guidelines for acute flaccid paralysis (AFP) surveillance in the context of poliovirus eradication are published to replace the 1996 revision of the Field guide for supplementary activities aimed at achieving polio eradication.
+This Global guidance for conducting acute flaccid paralysis (AFP) surveillance in the context of poliovirus eradication is published to replace the 1996 revision of the Field guide for supplementary activities aimed at achieving polio eradication.

 Since 1996, all regions of the World Health Organization (WHO) and several polio-endemic countries have produced their own AFP surveillance guidelines based on the Field guide, which has served the programme well.
 These country-level guidelines can be updated, if deemed necessary, based on these new guidelines.